Data privacy for Partners

 With your consent.

-Our legal basis for collecting and using the personal information described above will depend on the personal data concerned and the specific context in which we collect it.
+Our legal basis for collecting and using the personal data described above will depend on the personal data concerned and the specific context in which we collect it.

 If you have questions about or need further information concerning the legal basis on which we collect and use your personal data, please email us at [email protected].